Key Takeaways

 - Compensatory damages for emotional distress

-- Punitive damages if the employer acted with malice or reckless indifference
+- Punitive damages if the governing statute permits them and the evidence shows malice or reckless indifference

 - Attorney's fees

-Retaliation damages are often significant because the employer's conduct is more clearly wrongful—they knew you had complained and punished you anyway.
+Retaliation damages depend on the statute, employer size, available proof, mitigation, and any damages caps.
 Understanding how much your employment case might be worth and how attorney's fees work in these cases can help you make informed decisions about whether to pursue a claim.

 Frequently Asked Questions